duanxr/MBG-plugin/README.md

 <plugin type="com.duanxr.migo.plugins.IsExistsPlugin"/>
 ```
 ## SerializablePlugin
-This plugin add Serializable interface to the model objects,compared with the official plugin, it can generate serialVersionUID based on class hash value.
+This plugin add Serializable interface to the model and example objects,compared with the official plugin, it can generate serialVersionUID based on class hash value.

 If you want to enable this plugin, add the following text to the context tag in your configuration file.
 ```